KitwareMedical/SlicerPipelines/Documentation/PipelineCreator.md

 ### Input and Output steps

-- Step 0 Inputs: This is where the _overall_ inputs to your newly created pipeline will be defined.
+- Step 0 Inputs: This is where you define the _overall_ inputs to your newly created pipeline.
 These inputs will be available to all the steps in your pipeline.
-The inputs may go to any of the steps.
-After the pipeline module has been generated all of the inputs will be available for you to set when you run the pipeline.
+The inputs may go to any of the steps and can be reused in multiple steps.
+After the pipeline module has been generated all of these inputs will be available for you to set in the UI when you run the pipeline.

 | ![Pipeline Creator Input Section](Images/creator_empty_inputs.png) |
 | :--: |
 | _Pipeline Creator Inputs_ |

 - Step 1 Outputs: This is where you will define the _overall_ outputs of your newly created pipeline.
 The outputs may come from any of the steps.
 This step will be renumbered as you add more steps to your pipeline.
+Output parameters need to be connected to other parameters for the pipeline to be valid.

 | ![Pipeline Creator Output Section](Images/creator_empty_outputs.png) |
 | :--: |